DCC-EX/mkdocs-test/docs/contributing/documentation/mkdocs-features.md

 --8<-- "snippets/snippet-example/snippet-example.md"

+!!! important "Check all contexts when editing snippets"

+    It's important when editing snippets that you revise all contexts in which a snippet is used before and after editing to ensure it still makes sense.
+Use ++ctrl+f++ to search for all instances of the snippet eg. "snippets/snippet-example/snippet-example.md".

 ### Icons and Emojis

 To include an icon or emoji search for them in the [Icons, Emojis](https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/) section of the documentation.